 • How does PAL Ottawa define a professional artist and arts worker?

-A professional arts worker is an individual who has become established as an artist in any discipline, or in an associated occupation, as evidenced by the following criteria:
+A professional artist or arts worker is an individual who has become established as an artist or arts worker in any discipline, or in an associated occupation and can be described under one of these categories:

 • Can I apply if I have a disability?